lightning/bolts/08-transport.md

 avoid malicious interference.
 Each node has a known long-term identifier that is a public key on Bitcoin's `secp256k1` curve.
-This long-term public key is used within the protocol to establish an encrypted and authenticated connection with peers, and also to authenticate any information advertised on behalf of a node.
+This long-term public key is used within the protocol to establish an encrypted and authenticated connection with peers and also to authenticate any information advertised on behalf of a node.

 # Table of Contents